ivan7237d/pipe-function/.github/README.md

 ## Minimal API

-Based on the "only one way to do it" principle, this library provides a utility only when something can't be easily and readably done with vanilla JavaScript.
-For example, we do not provide a function to get an object's property value, so instead of `get('a')` you would just write `value => value.a`.
-This is because we see the mental overhead of choosing among multiple ways to write a piece of code as higher cost compared to doing more typing.
+Based on the "only one way to do it" principle, this library provides a utility only when something can't be easily and readably accomplished with vanilla JavaScript.
+For example, we do not provide a function to get an object's property value, so instead of `get('a')` you would write just `value => value.a`.

-That said, we do sometimes provide a shortcut for what would otherwise be a one-liner, such as `lastInIterable` for `reduceIterable((...[, value]) => value)` - not for conciseness or performance, but to improve readability.

 ## Pipeline operator [ponyfill](https://ponyfill.com/)

-The library includes a function `applyPipe` which takes between 1 and 12 arguments: `applyPipe(x, a, b)` is equivalent to `b(a(x))`, or using the pipeline operator, `x |> a |> b`.
-Type inference works well with this function, and if any one of the proposed flavors of the pipeline operator eventually reaches stage 3 and starts to be supported in TypeScript, it would be straightforward to build a codemod to convert this function to the operator.
+The library provides a function `applyPipe` which takes between 1 and 12 arguments. `applyPipe(x, a, b)` is equivalent to `b(a(x))`, or using the pipeline operator, `x |> a |> b`.
+Type inference works well with this function, and if any one of the proposed flavors of the pipeline operator eventually reaches stage 3 and starts to be supported in TypeScript, it would be straightforward to build a codemod converting this function to the operator.

-The library intentionally doesn't include a `pipe` function that would compose functions without applying the resulting function to an argument, mainly because this would go against "only one way to do it".

 > :bulb: TIP
 >